-The Ohio Job Creation Tax Credit Servicing site provides assistance to businesses that have previously been approved for a tax credit by the Ohio Tax Credit Authority (Authority).
-This site provides information for companies on the (1) agreement process, (2) amendment process, and (3) annual report requirements and filings.
+This site provides information for businesses that have previously been approved for a tax credit by the Ohio Tax Credit Authority (Authority) regarding the agreement process, the amendment process, and annual reporting requirements.

-Projects approved by the Authority are then required to enter into a tax credit agreement, summarizing the commitments and compliance requirements pursuant to the Ohio Revised Code.
+Projects approved by the Authority are required to enter into a tax credit agreement summarizing the commitments and compliance requirements pursuant to the Ohio Revised Code and Ohio Administrative Code.
 Agreements typically include the following key items:

 Taxpayers must review and sign the tax credit agreement within 60 days of receipt.

-Taxpayers applying for JCTC assistance must pay a one-time servicing fee of $400 multiplied by the awarded term of the tax credit per grantee that is party to the agreement.
+Taxpayers applying for tax credit assistance must pay a one-time servicing fee of $400 multiplied by the awarded term of the tax credit for each grantee that is a party to the agreement.
 It is important to note that because this is a per grantee fee, any grantee added to the tax credit agreement must pay the associated servicing fee for the term of the agreement as well.

-Any taxpayer wishing to request changes to an approved tax credit project must submit a completed Agreement Amendment Request Form.
+Any taxpayer wishing to request changes to an approved tax credit project must submit a completed Incentive Modification Request Form found in the dropdown menu on the left.
 This form must be completed regardless of the nature of the change requested.
 There is a $300 amendment fee associated with the process.

-Any amendment request must be formally approved by the Authority at one of its monthly meetings.
+Any amendment request must be presented to and approved by the Authority.

-The tax credit program statutes mandate participating taxpayers to annually submit to the Development Services Agency a report detailing information pertaining to the taxpayer's project.
-Complete annual reports must be submitted on March 1 each year; the Office of Strategic Business Investments' audit staff records and reviews the data provided.
-The Department requires annual progress reports to be filed for the year in which the tax credit begins and consecutive years throughout the term of the credit.
+The tax credit program requires taxpayers to annually submit to ODSA a report detailing information pertaining to the taxpayer's project.
+Complete annual reports must be submitted by March 1 each year.
+ODSA requires annual progress reports to be filed for the year in which the tax credit begins and consecutive years throughout the term of the tax credit.

-The annual program report follows a standard developed by the Authority.
-Information requested in the annual progress report includes the number of full-time equivalent employees for the project; total payroll for the project; income tax revenue for the project; baseline income tax revenue for the project; excess income tax revenue for the project; amount of relocated payroll for the project during the tax year; and other information Development deems appropriate.
-Failure by taxpayers to submit complete and/or timely annual progress reports for the by March 1st of the year the report is due shall be assessed a $500 late fee for each ensuing calendar month and may be subject to a reduction in tax credit percentage and/or term.
+The annual progress report is filed online using the link in the dropdown menu on the left.
+Information requested in the annual progress report includes the number of full-time equivalent employees for the project; total payroll for the project; Ohio employee payroll for the project; income tax revenue for the project; the amount of relocated payroll for the project during the tax year; and other information ODSA deems appropriate Taxpayers who fail to submit a complete annual report by the deadline shall be assessed a $500 late fee for each ensuing calendar month until the report is filed and may be subject to other remedies.
 Upon verification of information submitted in the annual progress report, a tax credit certificate is issued to the taxpayer.